torvalds/linux/Documentation/filesystems/fsverity.rst

 btrfs
 -----

 btrfs supports fs-verity since Linux v5.15.
-Verity-enabled inodes are marked with a RO_COMPAT inode flag, and the verity metadata is stored in separate btree items.
+Verity-enabled ianaldes are marked with a RO_COMPAT ianalde flag, and the verity metadata is stored in separate btree items.

 Implementation details